 Grain farmers are somewhat concerned about plant health and quite rightly so as it directly affects grain yields, and consequently profits.
 Plant health is also a worry for consumers due to grain contamination potentially having severe health consequences.

-NIR Spectroscopy is an innovative process that requires the absorption or reflection of near-infrared light in order to facilitate qualitative and quantitative analysis of chemical and physical properties of the test sample.
+NIR Spectroscopy is an innovative process that requires the absorption or reflection of near-infrared light in order to facilitate qualitative and quantitative analysis of the chemical and physical properties of the test sample.
 NIR spectroscopy is commonly used in agricultural operations to control crop parameters, such as water content, sugar content, and other indicators of ripeness.

-Additionally, it measures chlorophyll fluorescence to determine the need for nitrogen-based fertilizers, or scans for bruising that is not visible to the human eye.
+Additionally, it measures chlorophyll fluorescence to determine the need for nitrogen-based fertilizers or scans for bruising that is not visible to the human eye.
 This non-destructive and quick method of inspection has a place in every step of the food production cycle from production to grading and sorting.